James J. Corbett: Cultural references

 In 1892, the Spalding company, under their own publishing company Spalding Athletic Library, issued “Life and Battles of James J. Corbett”, Volume 1, Number 1.
 The book includes stories of Corbett's past opponents.
 The editor Richard K Fox refers to Corbett as the California Wonder and a professor (of boxing).

 In 1894, Corbett authored his autobiography under the title The Roar of the Crowd; the story was serialized by The Saturday Evening Post in six weekly installments during October/November 1894.
 The following year, G.P.
 Putnam's Sons published it in book form, marketing it as the "True Tale of the Rise and Fall of a Champion."
 In 1942, the story was made into a Hollywood motion picture titled Gentleman Jim, starring Errol Flynn as Corbett.

-Corbett is a supporting character in Last On His Feet: Jack Johnson and the Battle of the Century, a graphic novel biography of Jack Johnson, which largely centers on Johnson's bout with Jim Jeffries.
-Corbett is depicted as a supporter and cornerman for Jeffries, and is one of Johnson's harshest and most virulent detractors.
+Corbett is a supporting character in Last on His Feet: Jack Johnson and the Battle of the Century, a graphic novel biography of Jack Johnson, which largely centers on Johnson's bout with Jim Jeffries.
+Corbett is depicted as a supporter and cornerman for Jeffries and is one of Johnson's harshest and most virulent detractors.

+The 1980 film Tom Horn, starring Steve McQueen, begins as he rides into a small town and encounters Corbett before his fight with Sullivan.